leegengyu/vulnhub-box-walkthrough/dc-6.md

 ![](/screenshots/dc-6/jensBackupsErrorMessage.jpg)
 * Next, I decided to switch to user `graham`: `su graham`, and entered his password that we had just discovered.
 * Note: `su mark` with `helpdesk01` does not work.
 * I headed back to run `backups.sh`, after figuring out that `graham` belonged to the group `devs`, where those who were part of the group would have the same permissions as `jens`, the file creator in this case.
-However, the script was still unsuccessfully executed, but we made some 'headway' still, as compared to running it as user `www-data`.
+However, the script was still unsuccessfully executed (as expected because `backups.tar.gz` is missing), but we made some 'headway' still, as compared to running it as user `www-data`.
 ![](/screenshots/dc-6/jensBackupsErrorMessageGraham.jpg)
 * I ran `sudo -l` next, remembering that this command would probably work now, as compared to being executed under user `www-data`:
 ![](/screenshots/dc-6/sudoCommandsGraham.jpg)
 * The output of `sudo -l` gave us just about the same finding that we had just derived - that we can run `backups.sh` as user `jens`.
 * At this point I thought that we are pretty much stuck because the `backups.tar.gz` file is missing from our directory.
 We cannot remove the shell script and replace it with our own because the permissions of our uploaded shell script would then be different.
-* I tried to use the `nano` text editor to edit `backups.sh` (since we had read, write and execute permissions for the file), but an error occured. `vi` did not seem to work properly, so I ran `echo /bin/sh > backups.sh` as a last resort.
+* I tried to use the `nano` text editor to edit `backups.sh` (since we had read, write and execute permissions for the file), but an error occured. `vi` did not seem to work properly, so I ran `echo /bin/bash > backups.sh` as a last resort.
-* The `echo` command would completely overwrite the contents of the file with our `/bin/sh` command.
+* The `echo` command would completely overwrite the contents of the file with our `/bin/bash` command.
-* Note: We can replace `/bin/bash` with `/bin/sh` - there is no difference between the two. **(to-be-confimed)**
+* Note: We can replace `/bin/bash` with `/bin/sh` - there is no difference between the two, but the former provides a nicer interface.
 * Having said so, we would next run `backups.sh` as user `jens`, allowing us to spawn a shell with the identity of `jens`: `sudo -u jens ./backups.sh`.
 ![](/screenshots/dc-6/escalateAsUserJens.jpg)
 * Next, I ran `sudo -l` to see what commands that we can run as another user, and it turns out that we can run `nmap` as `root`!